Josh Jacobs Player Prop Bets for NFL Week 11 | Las Vegas vs. Cincinnati 11/21/2021

 Matchup vs. Cincinnati

-- In his lone career matchup against the Bengals, Jacobs finished with 112 rushing yards, 63.5 more yards than his over/under in Sunday's game.
+- In his single career matchup against them, Jacobs recorded 112 rushing yards against the Bengals, 63.5 more than his over/under in Sunday's game.

-- Jacobs did not have a touchdown run in that matchup against the Bengals.
+- Jacobs did not have a touchdown run in that outing against the Bengals.

-- Conceding 100.9 rushing yards per game, the Bengals have the eighth-ranked run defense in the NFL.
+- The Bengals have the NFL's eighth-ranked defense against the run, giving up 100.9 yards per game.

-- Jacobs and the Raiders will face off against the NFL's 17th-ranked defense in terms of rushing touchdowns allowed (nine).
+- This year the Bengals have allowed nine rushing TDs.
+They are ranked 17th in the league in that category.

 Recent Performances

-- Jacobs put together a 16-yard rushing performance in last week's matchup with the Chiefs, carrying the ball seven times.
+- In last week's matchup with the Chiefs, Jacobs ran for 16 yards on seven carries.

+- He added five receptions for 20 yards in the passing game.

-- During his last three games, Jacobs has rushed for 121 yards (40.3 per game) on 26 carries with one touchdown.
+- Over his last three outings, Jacobs has run for 121 yards on 26 carries (40.3 ypg), with one touchdown.

 Jacobs' Las Vegas Teammates